Best Home EV Charger for Kia Niro EV

-The Niro EV from Kia is all new for 2023.
+The Niro EV from Kia was completely redesigned for the MY 2023 year.
 The e-Niro name is gone in favor of the new “Niro EV” and Niro PHEV.
 The new vehicle sports bolder new looks and drivetrain improvements.

 Kia archived an EPA-rated range of 253 miles with the new Niro EV.
 This is an impressive level of efficiency coming from a 64.8 kWh battery.